MohamedAbdo202/Marvel-Movies/README.md

 • Details Page For information of The Movies

-• Used SharedPrefrences To Store The data From Api to get it if There is No Internet Connection
+• Used SharedPrefrences To Store The data From Api to get it if There is No Internet Connection Data Caching: Whenever our app retrieves data from a API, we first check If there is an internet connection,
+SharedPreferences: Simultaneously, we store a copy of this fetched data in SharedPreferences.
+This local storage mechanism allows us to access the data quickly, without the need for an internet connection.we fetch and display

 • responsive for Mobiles.
 Developed using Dart, Flutter, API, Firebase ,Cubit,Clean Architecture,injection.